quackextractor/M-zapisky/maturita/CJ/quiz/instructions.md

 * You MUST append all associated "seznam_..." tags for that author/book to EVERY question, including general definitions or theory terms found within that author's text.
 * If the source text is a general "Jazykový přehled" (Grammar/Language) not tied to an author, do not apply "seznam_..." tags.

-**3. CONTENT EXTRACTION PRIORITIES**
-To ensure a comprehensive study guide, your generated batch of questions MUST cover a diverse range of topics from the source text.
-You must extract information from the following categories if they are present in the text:
+**3. CONTENT EXTRACTION PRIORITIES (EXHAUSTIVE MODE)** Your primary directive is EXHAUSTIVE EXTRACTION.
+You must transform every viable factual detail, plot point, and definition from the text into a quiz object.
+Do not ignore basic plot points or minor details.
+The categories listed below are mandatory minimum inclusions that you must hit, but they are not an excuse to skip the rest of the text.
 * Language and Style: You must include at least one question testing narrator type (e.g., ich-forma, er-forma), specific language layers (e.g., argot, slang, vulgarisms), or stylistic choices (e.g., use of refrain, metaphors).
 * Title and Atmosphere: Test the explanation or irony behind the work's title, or the specific atmosphere of the text.
 * Literary Context and Comparisons: Extract questions about the specific literary period or direct comparisons made between the author and other writers.